Shaf8808/project-portfolio-5/TESTING.md

 <img src="docs/backend/images/comment-detail.png" width=800>

-If a user is authenticated and logged in, however, they should have the added ability to both edit AND delete a comment only if they select the id of a comment which they themselves posted.
-The image below displays these available options, as well as me attempting to update the current comment to test the PUT request works as intended.
+If a user is authenticated and logged in, however, they should have the added ability to both edit AND delete a comment only if they select the id of a comment that they posted.
+The image below displays these available options, as well as my attempt to update the current comment to test that the PUT request works as intended.

 <img src="docs/backend/images/comment-detail-logged-in.png" width=800>